In order to be eligible for CAMP services, you must meet the criteria set by NSF.

 The CAMP Office provides students with outside seating in our patio area as well as a computer lab with programs such as MATLAB, SolidWorks, R programming and Microsoft Office.

-Free mentoring/tutoring is available at the CAMP Office.
-If you have any questions regarding chemistry, math, physics, or any other STEM class, you can ask one of the CAMP Mentors for assistance.
-For a digital copy of the schedule, please use the link below.
+If you have any questions regarding chemistry, math, physics, or any other STEM class you may ask one of the CAMP Mentors for assistance.

 Professional Development Sponsorship

 For students interested in graduate school, CAMP sponsors a GRE Preparatory Course in partnership with the Princeton Review.
-Once you take the GRE exam, CAMP may reimburse you for the GRE registration fee.
+Once you take the GRE exam, CAMP may be able to reimburse you for the GRE registration fee.
 All requests are reviewed on a first-come first served basis, and reimbursement is contingent upon our budget.

 If you are an Engineering senior and would like to work in industry after graduation, you may want to consider taking the Fundamentals of Engineering (FE) Exam.
 The FE exam is the first step in the process to become a professional licensed engineer (P.E.).
 A student that successfully passes the FE exam can apply for an Engineer-in-Training (E.I.T.)
 Certification.